jackwangdamao/SimpleFileBrowser/docs/content.md

     - UserInterface: the logic that sets up and updates the user interface based on information from the FileBrowser.
 Contains an abstract method implemented differently by the landscape and portrait version.
     - LandscapeUserInterface: the landscape version of the user interface
     - PortraitUserInterface: the portrait version of the user interface
+    - FileButton: handles the single and double click events for file buttons

 _Sprites_